Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts

 is strictly convex. \end{lem} The proof is obvious.

 For our application we need to show convexity of certain functions induced by a distance function.
 We use Proposition \ref{prop98} for this purpose.
 We also need to ensure uniformity of various constants obtained.
 We use a version of boundedness of geometry for this purpose.
 The next definition is a bit extravagant for our purpose.
-However the situation we use certainly can be contained in that category. \begin{defn} A family $\{(N_{b},K_b) \mid b \in \mathcal B\}$ of a pair of Riemannnian manifolds $M_b$ and its compact subsets $K_b$ is said to be of {\it bounded geometry in all degree} if there exists $\mu >0$ and $C_k$ ($k=0,1,\dots,$) with the following properties. \begin{enumerate} \item The injectivity radius is greater than $\mu$ at all points $x \in K_b \subset N_b$. \item Moreover the metric ball of radius $\mu$ centered at $x \in K_b \subset N_b$ are relatively compact in $N_b$. \item We have estimate
+However the situation we use certainly satisfies this condition. \begin{defn} A family $\{(N_{b},K_b) \mid b \in \mathcal B\}$ of a pair of Riemannian manifolds $N_b$ and its compact subsets $K_b$ is said to be of {\it bounded geometry in all degree} if there exists $\mu >0$ and $C_k$ ($k=0,1,\dots,$) with the following properties. \begin{enumerate} \item The injectivity radius is greater than $\mu$ at all points $x \in K_b \subset N_b$. \item Moreover the metric ball of radius $\mu$ centered at $x \in K_b \subset N_b$ are relatively compact in $N_b$. \item We have estimate

 for $k=0,1,2,\dots$.
-Here $R^{N_b}$ is the Riemannn curvature tensor of ${N_b}$ and $\nabla$ is the Levi-Civita connection.
+Here $R^{N_b}$ is the Riemann curvature tensor of ${N_b}$ and $\nabla$ is the Levi-Civita connection.
 The inequality holds everywhere (point-wise) on ${N_b}$. \end{enumerate}